Peadar Clancy: Sinn Féin

+In 1918 Clancy was sent to County Tyrone to support the Sinn Fein candidate in the 1918 East Tyrone by-election.
+While in Cookstown, County Tyrone Clancy was attacked and stoned by persons opposed to the Sinn Fein candidate Seán Milroy.

 War of Independence

 During the Irish War of Independence, Clancy became immersed in the underground movement and carried out a number of daring feats, which ensured his rise to become the second-in-command of the Dublin Brigade, IRA, with the rank of Vice-Brigadier.
 He was also attached to GHQ where he held the rank of Director of Munitions.
 His immediate superior was his Easter Week colleague Dick McKee.

 Clancy, along with chief of staff of the Volunteers Richard Mulcahy, was instrumental in the escape of leading Republican prisoners from Mountjoy Jail on 29 March 1919.
 Among those to escape were Piaras Beaslaí, J. J. Walsh, Paddy Fleming and Thomas Malone.
 Clancy and Mulcahy were both in charge of those who were to help the escape plan from outside the prison, while Michael Collins and his intelligence squad were to look after the plans of escape within the prison.
 In all nineteen prisoners escaped.
 The escape was considered a major coup by Republicans and was a boost to morale.

 The Squad, also known as the Twelve Apostles, was a counter-intelligence unit established in September 1919.
 This unit was to function as an urban flying column, which was to specialise in the killing of British intelligence agents and those police who were attentive in combatting the IRA.
 At its inaugural meeting the IRA leadership was represented by Peadar Clancy, along with Dick McKee, Michael Collins and Mick McDonnell.

 Clancy was also involved in the Republican breakout from Strangeways Prison in Manchester, England on 25 October 1919.
 Michael Collins had taken a particular interest in the escape, and actually visited Austin Stack in the prison to finalise the arrangements.
 In all six prisoners were to escape, among them Piaras Beaslaí who had again been arrested.

 During the last three months of 1919, no less than twelve different ambushes were planned on the Lord Lieutenant of Ireland, Lord French.
 In most cases the target failed to show, or was either too late or too early to suit his would-be assassins' designs.
 On one occasion Peadar Clancy and Dan Breen waited for two hours outside the door of the practice of Dr. James Ashe, a specialist on Merrion Square whom French occasionally visited.

-On 19 December 1919, the Squad assembled at Kelly’s, known locally as the Halfway House, on the Navan Road in Cabra.
+On 19 December 1919, the Squad assembled at Kelly's, known locally as the Halfway House, on the Navan Road in Cabra.
 They planned to ambush Lord French, as he made his way from Ashtown railway station to the Phoenix Park.
 The Lord Lieutenant escaped the ambush, but one of the Volunteers, Martin Savage, was killed.